-The State also maintains a special plants list entitled "Special Vascular Plants, Bryophytes, and Lichens List" (CDFG 2016b).
+The State also maintains a special plants list entitled "Special Vascular Plants, Bryophytes, and Lichens List" (CDFG 2012).
 Those plants identified as "Special Plants" represent all the plant taxa inventoried by the Department of Fish and Wildlife's California Natural Diversity Database (CNDDB), regardless of their legal or protection status.
 Special plant taxa, which can include vascular plants, high priority bryophytes (e.g., mosses, liverworts, hornworts), and lichens, are species, subspecies, or varieties that fall into one or more of the following categories:

-- 1) listed by the State or Federal government as endangered, threatened, or rare; - 2) a candidate for State or Federal listing as endangered, threatened, or rare; - 3) taxa that meet the criteria for listing, even if not currently included on any list, per the California Environmental Quality Act Guidelines;

-- 4) BLM, USFWS, or U.S. Forest Service Sensitive Species; - 5) taxa listed in the CNPS's Inventory of Rare and Endangered Plants of California; - 6) taxa that are biologically rare, very restricted in distribution, or declining throughout their range but not currently threatened with extirpation; - 7) population(s) in California that may be peripheral to the major portion of a taxon's range but are threatened with extirpation in California; and - 8) taxa closely associated with a habitat that is declining in California at a significant rate.
+- 1) listed by the State or Federal government as endangered, threatened, or rare; - 2) a candidate for State or Federal listing as endangered, threatened, or rare; - 3) taxa that meet the criteria for listing, even if not currently included on any list, per the California Environmental Quality Act Guidelines; - 4) BLM, USFWS, or U.S. Forest Service Sensitive Species; - 5) taxa listed in the California Native Plant Society's Inventory of Rare and Endangered Plants of California; - 6) taxa that are biologically rare, very restricted in distribution, or declining throughout their range but not currently threatened with extirpation; - 7) population(s) in California that may be peripheral to the major portion of a taxon's range but are threatened with extirpation in California; and - 8) taxa closely associated with a habitat that is declining in California at a significant rate.

-Presented in Table 4-9 are plant and animal species, identified as Special Species by CDFW that have been observed on the Refuge or have the potential to occur on the Refuge based on their habitat needs and historic distribution.
+Presented in Table 3-9 are plant and animal species, identified as Special Status Species by the State of California, which have been observed on the Refuge in the past or have the potential to occur on the Refuge based on their habitat needs and historic distribution.

-Table 4-9 California Special Species Observed or with the Potential to Occur on the San Diego NWR1
+Table 3-9 California Special Status Species Observed or with the Potential to Occur on the San Diego NWR

 Scientific Name Common Name

 INSECTS

 Cicindela senilis frosti senile tiger beetle

 REPTILES

 Anniella pulchra pulchra silvery legless lizard

 Aspidoscelis hyperythra orange-throated whiptail

 Phrynosoma coronatum blainvillii coast (San Diego) horned lizard

 BIRDS

 Agelaius tricolor tricolored blackbird

 Asio flammeus short-eared owl

 Athene cunicularia burrowing owl

 Aythya americana redhead

 Circus cyaneus northern harrier

 Cistothorus palustris clarkae Clark's marsh wren

 Dendroica petechia yellow warbler

-Lanius Iudovicianus loggerhead shrike
+Lanius ludovicianus loggerhead shrike

 Passerculus sandwichensis rostratus large-billed savannah sparrow

 Pelecanus erythrorynchos American white pelican

 Xanthocephalus xanthocephalus yellow-headed blackbird

 MAMMALS

 Lepus californicus bennettii San Diego black-tailed jackrabbit

 PLANTS

 Atriplex coulteri Coulter's saltbush

 Atriplex serenana var. davidsonii Davidson's saltscale

-Camissonia lewisii Lewis' evening primrose
+Camissonia Iewisii Lewis' evening primrose

 Centromadia parryi australis southern tarplant

 Lasthenia glabrata coulteri Coulter's goldfields

-Quercus dumosa Nuttall's scrub oak